 The second thing you should know is that, as mentioned elsewhere, we have found that the harder a product is to apply, generally the better it is.
 And they really can be rather hard to apply with very little room for error.
 Errors do happen, and they can be difficult to put right.
 We know from painful experience.

 Yes.
-All of the ones we have tried work on glass and work really well.
+All of the ceramic coatings we have tried work on glass and work really well.
 They also work on plastics and metal.

 Although not ceramic, we have a range of nano-coatings for fabrics to meaning we can protect virtually every surface with modern high-tech coatings.